 Emergency Medical Services

-Lawrence-Douglas County Fire Medical began in 1996 when Douglas County Ambulance Service merged into the fire department.
+Lawrence-Douglas County Fire Medical began in 1996 when Douglas County Ambulance Service merged with the Lawrence Fire Department.
 Since then, the department has provided a first-rate pre-hospital emergency patient care and transportation service within the community.

-The department provides the single advanced life support ambulance transportation service for Douglas County, KS including the City of Lawrence.
-The department's goal is to provide ALS response to 90% of its responses in 6 minutes or less (city).
-Currently we are staffing six medic units 365/24/7.
-Staffing consists of one EMT-Intermediate and one EMT-Paramedic (KS MICT).
+The department provides the sole advanced life support ambulance transportation service in Douglas County, KS including the City of Lawrence.
+The department’s goal is to provide EMS response to within 6 minutes or less 80% of the time.
+Currently, we staff six medic units 365/24/7.
+Staffing consists of one EMT-Intermediate and one EMT-Paramedic (KS MICT) per unit.

 Paramedic Training

-To become a paramedic, department firefighters must apply for the position and if accepted, begin a year-long training program.
-Currently the department sends its paramedic students to Johnson County Community College (www.jccc.net).
-After graduation from Johnson County Community College and successful completion of National Registry of Emergency Medical Technician - Paramedic the individual applies for a Kansas Mobile Intensive Care Technician - Paramedic license.
+To become a paramedic, department firefighters must apply for the position, and if accepted, begin a year-long training program.
+Currently, the department sends its paramedic students to Kansas City Kansas Community College.
+After graduation and successful completion of National Registry of Emergency Medical Technician – Paramedic, the individual applies for a Kansas Mobile Intensive Care Technician – Paramedic license.

 Treatment Protocols